 grammar and web-editing skills.

 and script checker.
-Her Creatures website can be found here
+Their Creatures website can be found here

 which is an amazingly thorough resource for cobs and script information.

-She is also hosts a mirror of my website, which I am very grateful for.
+They also host a mirror of my website, which I am very grateful for.

 and helped to feed my interest in the early days.